 On the other hand, \textbf{Sequence Doubling} cannot be parallelized.
-Also, since the length sequence is doubled, it takes longer to run and increases the required memory.
+Also, since the sequence length is doubled, it takes longer to run and increases the required memory.
 In some cases, particularly when using bigger models, this requires reducing the batch size or upgrading our resources.

 Our primary motivation with both methods was to try to mimic the data processing of encoder-only models while using decoder-only models.
 We did so by introducing a kind of bidirectional context.
-Another potential way of achieving our motivation would be to actually enable bidirectional attention in decoder-only models, as in LLM2Vec \citep{behnamghader2024llmvec}, or by merging encoder-only and decoder-only models as in \citep{charpentier-samuel-2024-bert}.
-We leave this potential new approach for future work.
+Another way of achieving this would be to actually enable bidirectional attention in decoder-only models, as in LLM2Vec \citep{behnamghader2024llmvec}, or by merging encoder-only and decoder-only models as in \citep{charpentier-samuel-2024-bert}.
+We leave this to future work.

+We also notice that cross-modal adaptation methods are very sensitive to the task, with performance varying greatly between the four PDEs we consider.
+To better assess the utility of methods in this setting, future work should investigate which properties of PDEs are responsible for this variance.

 However, we see the most important direction for future work as being to diagnose the instabilities of cross-modal adaptation, given the high variance of performance with some configurations.
-As we point out in Section \ref{sec:architecture}, optimizers might play a role \citep{kunstner2023noise} as might randomness in the checkpoints we begin with.
+As we point out in Section \ref{sec:architecture}, optimizers might play a role \citep{kunstner2023noise}, as might randomness in the checkpoints we begin with.
 One approach would be to try to disentangle when transfer capabilities emerge for these models (and whether that is stable), particularly decoder-only models, and the influence that they have on the variation \citep{van2025polypythias}.